SpaceChain Launches Bitnation Satellite

-We had placed an iPhone 11 at a stationary tripod close to the shore, which broadcasted the launch live, and I could watch it on the main big 55″ terminal screen, along with hundreds of different variables showing everything from speed, and altitude, to the temperature of different components.
+We had placed an iPhone 11 on a stationary tripod close to the shore, which broadcasted the launch live.
+I could watch it on the main big 55″ terminal screen, along with hundreds of different variables showing everything from speed and altitude to the temperature of different components.

-At this point, ROSS-1 was flying itself – I has zero control but to abort the launch.
+At this point, ROSS-1 was flying itself – I had zero control but to abort the launch.

 Everything happened so fast.
-7 seconds into the launch the computer showed that ROSS-1 had initiated stage 1 separation, but I did a fast calculation in my head and I discovered that we had missed programming the impact of the enormous G-force on the sensors.
-There was still 50% fuel left in the first stage and I hurried up to try and stop the separation, but it was already too late, so I injected the code into the firmware and sent it to our satellite, which uploaded it to ROSS-1 navigational computer in realtime.
+7 seconds into the launch, the computer showed that ROSS-1 had initiated stage 1 separation.
+Still, I did a fast calculation in my head and discovered that we had missed programming the impact of the enormous G-force on the sensors.
+There was still 50% fuel left in the first stage, and I hurried up to try and stop the separation.
+Still, it was already too late, so I injected the code into the firmware and sent it to our satellite, which uploaded it to the ROSS-1 navigational computer in real-time.

-On my screen I could see a big explosion with a radius of almost 100 km at the edge of space – it was somehow beautiful, but that was not in my mind at the time.
-I was hoping that the firmware upload was successful as the second stage ignited and the color of the exhausting gases shifted from orange to white.
+On my screen, I could see a big explosion with a radius of almost 100 km at the edge of space – it was somehow beautiful, but that was not in my mind at the time.
+I hoped the firmware upload was successful as the second stage ignited, and the color of the exhausting gases shifted from orange to white.
 It looked like a comet in the sky, coming out of a rainbow of burning fuel.

 Here is the video of the launch of ROSS-1: